meyerbe/LES_analysis/README.md

 # Cloud Closure
+__Repositories:__
+- _CloudClosure_: test version, in python
+- _CloudClosure_unsat_: test of unsaturated thermodynamics, to verify LES output
+- _CloudClosure_sat_: base version for all versions that are in use
+- _CloudClosure_zlayer_: based on CloudClosure_sat with accumulation over multiple levels
+- ___CloudClosure_resolution___: current version; based on CloudClosure_sat with accumulation over multiple levels and variable computational domain `Lx`

 __CloudClosure_sat:__
 - `check_ql_file.py`: compute and plot statistics from a single 3D field output or cumulated over several output fields corresponding to several timesteps (mean profiles of liquid  water, entropy and thetali; maximum liquid water)